mavinoo/laravelBatch/README.md

 ```

 # Tests
-If you don't have phpunit installed on your project, first run `composser require phpunit/phpunit`
+If you don't have phpunit installed on your project, first run `composer require phpunit/phpunit`

 In the root of your laravel app, run `./vendor/bin/phpunit ./vendor/mavinoo/laravel-batch/tests`